About

 The Safe Streets for All (SS4A) Action Plan is dedicated to reducing traffic injuries through a community-driven, data-informed approach.

-Use real-time data and temporary improvements to test what works.
+Use real-time data and temporary installations to test what works.

-Ensure broad community outreach so all voices contribute to shaping a safer transportation system.
+Ensure broad community outreach so all voices contribute to shaping a safer transportation system and collaborating with local agencies and partners.

 Utilize new data sources to prioritize high-impact safety projects, developing a project scoring and prioritization system that balances cost and benefits to maximize lives saved.

-Create a regional safety plan that builds multiple layers of protection through safe road users, safe speeds, safe roads, safe vehicles, and post-crash care.
+Create a regional safety plan that builds multiple layers of protection through community input, data analysis, impactful infrastructure improvements, and policy recommendations.

 Align with national and local safety goals to make zero fatalities the standard, not the exception, ensuring no one loses their life in a preventable crash.